 When you’re ready to bake, remove from refrigerator and cut into 1/2″ thick slices.
 Place on cookie sheet and bake.

-Let me know if you try it out.
+Let me know if you try them out.
 And I’m up for any ideas on other foods to make with these handy little puff pastries.
 In fact, soon you may see an appetizer recipe on this blog using puff pastry with broccoli and cheese.

 We would love to see you back again after the holidays when we will be posting a series of healthy new recipes to start your year off on the right foot!